adithyakrishhna/OIBSIP-Task-1/README.md

-## Iris Flower Classification Machine Learning Project
+## Iris Flower Classification Using Machine Learning

 This project is part of the Oasis Infybyte Data Science Internship and focuses on building a machine learning model to classify Iris flowers into different species based on their features.